beescoop/Obeesdoo/beesdoo_purchase/readme/DESCRIPTION.rst

 purchases orders as 'Referent'.
 - A filter w.r.t. the mail sellers is placed on the products field of a purchase order.
+- Allow inverting the Purchase Order Reference on the invoice lines.